-As discussed in Note (1) to the financial statements, the University implemented the provisions of Governmental Accounting Standards Board (GASB) Statements No. 87 - for the year ended June 30, 2022, which represent changes in accounting principle.
-The University's June 30, 2021 statement of net position and statement of revenues, expenses, and changes in net position were restated to reflect the impact of adoption.
-A summary of the restatement is presented in Note (1).
-Our opinion is not modified with respect to this matter.
+As discussed in Note 1 to the financial statements, the University implemented the provisions of Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements, for the year ended June 30, 2023, which represents a change in accounting principle.
+Our opinions are not modified with respect to this matter.

 The financial statements of the University are intended to present the financial position, the changes in financial position, and, where applicable, cash flows of only that portion of the business-type activities and the aggregate discretely presented component units that are attributable to the transactions of the University.
-The University is one of fourteen universities and the System Office of the Pennsylvania State System of Higher Education (the System).
-These financial statements do not purport to, and do not, present fairly the financial position of the System, as of June 30, 2022 and 2020, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+The University is one of ten universities and the System Office of the Pennsylvania State System of Higher Education (the System).
+These financial statements do not purport to, and do not, present fairly the financial position of the System, as of June 30, 2023, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinions are not modified with respect to this matter.